Consumer medicine information

 How much to take

-Take them at about the same time each day.
-This will help you remember when to take them.
+MYFORTIC should be used regularly at the same time each day.
+This will also help you remember when to take it.

-Do not take a double dose to make up for the one that you missed.
-This may increase the chance of you getting an unwanted side effect.
+Do not take a double dose to make up for the dose you missed.
+This may increase your change of getting an unwanted side effect.

 If you miss more than one dose, contact your doctor as soon as possible.